 Kanazawa’s 5 Best Neighborhoods to Stay in

 If you’re visiting Kanazawa for the first time, there’s no better place to stay than the Kenrokumachi district.
-Set at the centre of the city, this neighbourhood is home to Kanazawa’s most famous tourist attractions and landmarks.
+Set at the centre of the city, this neighborhood is home to Kanazawa’s most famous tourist attractions and landmarks.
 It boasts everything from a castle and gardens to museums and restaurants, making it the ideal base for travellers of all ages and interests.

 Kenrokumachi’s most famous attraction is the Kenroku-en Garden.
 One of Japan’s Three Great Gardens, Kenroku-en is a serene Japanese Garden with plants and trees, teahouses, stone lanterns and the oldest fountain in Japan.
 Here you can enjoy a relaxing stroll through the green heart of the city.